 Bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.

 The lower the bounce rate, the higher the engagement, which further means more conversions.
-Lowering the Bounce rate is the only way to increase conversions and pull more leads.
+Lowering the Bounce rate is the only way to increase conversions and attract more leads.

 10 Questions to Ask Yourself Before Your Post ‘Goes Live’?